rahuman23/foundation-DSTA-NHT/docs/xray/xray.md

 6. Determine the IP address of the NIC (eth0) on the **Primary** network of the X-Ray VM from Prism Element and note it down

 !!!note
        It is critical that you select the IP address of the network adapter assigned to the **Primary** network (you can confirm by comparing the MAC address in the VM console to the MAC address shown in Prism).
-We will use this network to assign a static IP to the X-Ray VM to access the web interface.

        We will **NOT** assign an address to the **Secondary** network adapter.
 This network will be used for zero configuration communication between the X-Ray VM and client VMs.
 This approach is helpful when DHCP isn't available or the DHCP scope isn't large enough to support X-Ray testing.